romaingd/ICLR_2018/10-Yang-2018-Deep_mean_field_games_for_large_population_behavior.md

 first of all in physics, but also in social contexts, such as social media.
 One of the major intuitions in such situations is that individual behavior may be optimal with respect to some objective, yielding population dynamics.
-It is also very likely that the current population state, when observables, influences the individual actions (e.g. discussing already popular topics).
+It is also very likely that the current population state, when observable, influences the individual actions (e.g. discussing already popular topics).

 * This motivates the development of a **model of population behavior learnable